BBfight/Terrain--Vegetation-and-Visibility-Inference-from-Point-Cloud-Data/README.md

 * ComputesLinesOfSight.py : contains the functions used to analyze the lines of sight in the       environment
 * Features.py : contains the functions used to extract the features
 * UefulFunctions.py : contains a set of auxiliary functions used towards the project
+* ComputeLinesOfSight.py : contains the algorithm used to perform lines of sight analysis
+* VisibilityNetwork.py : contains the algorithm used to build the visibility network for each timestamp
 * The files da.py, mlp.py, logistic_sgd.py and utils.py are taken from the section of deep         learning available on theano website (http://deeplearning.net/tutorial/)
 * sda_mod.py: this file contains the modified neural network used to extract features